alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git clean -X
 ```
-Show what would be done and clean files interactively
+Show what would be done and clean files interactively.
 ```bash
 $ git clean -i
             --interactive